davetron5000/scala-boss/scala/04_boss_fodder.md

 !SLIDE
 # Scala would have a positive impact on recruiting
 # **Over 75% Agreed**

+!SLIDE
+# How many developers based their decision to work here on our use of Scala?
+# ?

+!SLIDE
+# How many developers based their decision to work here on our use of Scala?
+# **Over 30%**

 !SLIDE center
 # Work would be more fun if we could use Scala